qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 date: 2024-08-13T00:00:00.000Z
 ---

-\* At least every Open Source model, because you need to access its internals.
+\* At least every open-source model, because you need to access its internals.

-Qdrant 1.10 introduced support for multi-vector representations, and late interaction is the most prominent example of such a model.
+Qdrant 1.10 introduced support for multi-vector representations, with late interaction being the most prominent example of such a model.
 In a nutshell, both documents and queries are represented by multiple vectors, and finding the most relevant documents requires calculating a score based on the similarity between the pairs of query and document embeddings.
-Our revamped [Hybrid Search](/articles/hybrid-search) article describes, i.e., the concept of using multi-vector representations to improve the retrieval quality, if you are not familiar with that paradigm.
+Our revamped [Hybrid Search](/articles/hybrid-search/) article describes, for instance, the concept of using multi-vector representations to improve retrieval quality, if you are not familiar with that paradigm.

 ![Late interaction](/articles_data/late-interaction-models/late-interaction.png)